May 28, 2021

 Every employee has their own strengths and areas of expertise.
-As a manager or L&D leader, it’s your responsibility to identify and assess their unique strengths to maximize their level of productivity and efficiency.
-Unfortunately, some companies are still stuck on the traditional path, focusing more on developing additional skills or improving the weaknesses of their employees.
-But, when you look at the big picture, hiring the right people and tailoring a training program to the strengths of your employees leads to increased workplace productivity and business opportunities.
+As a manager, supervisor, or L&D leader, it’s your responsibility to identify and assess their unique strengths to maximize their level of productivity and efficiency.
+Unfortunately, some companies are still stuck on the traditional path, focusing more on developing additional skills, conducting appraisal or talent-management, or improving the weaknesses of their employees.
+But, when you look at the big picture, hiring the right people and tailoring a learning and development program to the strengths of your employees leads to increased workplace productivity and business opportunities.

-After a decade-long of studying thousands of work teams, Gallup discovered that leveraging the strengths and skills of a team offers higher potential and growth opportunities compared to fixing what they lack or forcing them to master new skills.
+After a decade-long of studying thousands of work teams, Gallup discovered that leveraging the strengths of an employee along with the skills of a team offers higher potential and growth opportunities compared to fixing what they lack or forcing them to master new skills.
 Based on the findings, pushing your team to achieve a higher level of expertise is a more practical approach than simply turning their weaknesses into average competency.

-Perhaps you’re already planning to adopt this approach to improve your employees’ performance?
-We’ve handpicked some of the best methods to help you get started.
+Perhaps you’re already planning to adopt this approach for your employees’ performance improvement?
+We’ve handpicked some of the best methods for employee strengths and weaknesses evaluation to help you get started.

-Administering tests and assessments to your employees is a great way to pinpoint their skill strengths and potential, as well as ensure that they fit perfectly with their role.
-Some of the most frequently used tests and assessments include SWOT analysis, personality test, skill assessment tests, leadership legacy assessment, situational strengths test, and more.
+Administering tests and assessments to your employees is a great way to pinpoint employee strengths, competencies, and potential, as well as ensure that they fit perfectly with their roles.
+Some of the most frequently used tests and assessments by the human-resources include SWOT analysis, personality tests, skill assessment tests, leadership legacy assessment, situational strengths tests, and more.
+Ideally, tests and assessments should be reinforced with rewards and prizes as a way to recognize your employees’ accomplishments.

 A frequent peer review allows employees to identify their own strengths from the perspective of their peers.
 Since this evaluation will be conducted by someone they routinely engage at work, you can expect a more accurate skill assessment.

 Having your employees reflect and evaluate their own performance is also an effective way to pin down their strengths.
 Here, you’ll discover where they specifically excel based on their tasks and projects, plus identify any areas that they can further improve on.
-You can also take advantage of this type of assessment to be more familiar with their role and determine their goals for the future.
+You can also take advantage of this type of performance management system assessment to be more familiar with their role and do goal-setting for the futures so as to create a well-built development plan for your employees.

-Monitoring and reviewing your employees’ performance will not only help you find their strengths but will also allow you to measure the current level of their skills and knowledge.
-Pay close attention to how they respond to daily tasks, interact with customers and colleagues, and collaborate on projects to determine the areas they are specifically performing.
-If done correctly, this method can also help you identify your team’s hidden achievers, or those who are quietly excelling but are hesitant to speak up.
+Monitoring and reviewing your employees’ organizational performance will not only help you find their strengths but will also allow you to measure the current level of their skills and knowledge.
+Supervisors pay close attention to how they respond to daily tasks, interact with customers and colleagues, take accountability of their tasks, and collaborate on projects to determine the areas they are specifically performing.
+If done correctly, this employee evaluation can also help you identify your team’s hidden achievers, or those who are quietly excelling but are hesitant to speak up.

 Identifying your employees’ strengths isn’t as difficult as you may think.
 When you scroll through the search engine, you’ll find hundreds of online tools that you can use to conduct assessments and evaluate your employees’ performance.
 There are communication tools, social media networks, performance management tools, ERP software, and best of all, learning management system (LMS) tools.